Gemini Docs

 Body

 The request body is always a JSON containing the record actual data inside the data field.
 The nested object inside the data field should follow the entity definition and the fields data types.
-Take a look at the fields documentation to see examples and specific field syntax.
+Take a look at the to see examples and specific field syntax.

 Add a Single Record